 Reasons for fixed term suspensions may include persistent low level unacceptable behaviours as defined above, or one or more incidents of serious unacceptable behaviours as defined above.
-It is likely that a combination of the above will contribute to suspension.
+It is likely that a combination of the above will contribute to exclusion.

 Parents will be contacted immediately and invited to school to discuss the seriousness of their child's actions and discuss the terms upon which the fixed term suspension must be followed.
-This will be provided in writina.
+This will be provided in writing.

-Parents will be invited to attend a re-integration meeting at school before the end of the period of fixed term suspension to discuss the terms under which the child will be re-integrated back into school and any steps required to facilitate this return (e.g. phased return, reduced timetable, modification to Individual Behaviour Plan, etc).
-This is a vital step in supporting a positive return to school and establishing a fresh start for the pupil and it is imperative this is supported by parents.
+Parents will be invited to attend a re-integration meeting at school before the end of the period of fixed term suspension to discuss the terms under which the child will be re-integrated back into school and any steps required to facilitate this return (e.g. phased return, reduced timetable, modification to Individual Behaviour Plan, etc)